Bang's problem and symplectic invariants: Introduction

-There is essentially one general approach to Bang's problem known so far, designed by Bang himself.
-For any plank $P_i$ we take an orthogonal (in a fixed Euclidean metric) segment $I_i$ such that $|I_i|$ is slightly more than the width $w(P_i)$.
-The first easy step is to show that the Minkowski sum $I_1+\dots + I_m$ can be translated to fit into any given convex body of minimal width $1$; and the main lemma of Bang asserts that at least one point of this Minkowski sum $I_1+\dots + I_m$ is not covered by $P_i$.
-The proof is given by optimizing a cleverly chosen quadratic function of $m$ variables.
-This lemma immediately proves the Euclidean case of Bang's problem and is also used in Ball's proof of the general symmetric case.
+The second step, the main lemma of Bang, asserts that at least one point of this Minkowski sum $X$ is not covered by the interiors of $P_i$.
+This only works in the Euclidean case, lifting the dimension allows to consider planks $P_i$ and sets $I_i$ centered at the origin, and then it is relatively easy to see that the point from $X$ with the largest distance from the origin is not covered by the interiors of $P_i$ (see how this simple idea works in the recent work \cite{polyajiang2017} on a similar problem).
+After a simple approximation argument to pass from the interiors of the planks to closed planks, this lemma immediately proves the Euclidean case of Bang's problem.
+This construction together with several other technical tools was also used in Ball's proof of the general symmetric case \cite{ball1991}.
 In~\cite{ball2001} Ball proved another version of this problem for complex vector spaces, which we also discuss in Section~\ref{section:cylinders}.

 In contrast to the general case, the approach of Moese to the cases of dimension $2$ and $3$ is volumetric.
 The crucial observation is that for a plank $P_i$ the area of its intersection with the round two-sphere $S^2\subset\mathbb R^3$ is proportional to the plank width.
 It is also known that the volumetric approach fails in larger dimensions.